composablesys/collabs/docs/src/guide/data_modeling.md

 ## Next Steps

-If your project uses React, continue with [React Integration](./react_integration.html).
+If your app uses React, continue with [React Integration](./react_integration.html).

 Otherwise, skip to [Gotchas](./gotchas.html).